Foreign relations of Germany: Global initiatives

-Humanitarian aid
+Humanitarian aid and development cooperation

-Germany is the largest net contributor to the United Nations and has several development agencies working in Africa and the Middle East.
+Germany is the second largest net contributor to the United Nations.
 The development policy of the Federal Republic of Germany is an independent area of German foreign policy.
-It is formulated by the Federal Ministry for Economic Cooperation and Development (BMZ) and carried out by the implementing organisations.
+It is formulated by the Federal Ministry for Economic Cooperation and Development (BMZ) and carried out by the implementing organisations, which are currently working in more than 60 countries.
 The German government sees development policy as a joint responsibility of the international community.
-It is the world's third biggest aid donor after the United States and France.
-Germany spent 0.37 per cent of its gross domestic product (GDP) on development, which is below the government's target of increasing aid to 0.51 per cent of GDP by 2010.
-The international target of 0.7% of GNP would have not been reached either.
+In 2024 Germany was the second biggest donor of development cooperation after the United States, spending 32.4 billion USD, equivalent to 0.67% of GNI, on Official development assistance.

 Ecological involvement

 International organizations

-Germany is a member of the Council of Europe, European Union, European Space Agency, G4, G8, International Monetary Fund, NATO, OECD, Organization for Security and Co-operation in Europe, UN, World Bank Group and the World Trade Organization.
+Germany is a member of the P5+1, Council of Europe, European Union, European Space Agency, G4, G7, International Monetary Fund, NATO, OECD, Organization for Security and Co-operation in Europe, UN, World Bank Group and the World Trade Organization.